containers/buildah/docs/buildah-build.1.md

 should print an error message and will run the container with the default capabilities.

+**--label2annotation** *bool-value*

+Labels defined in the Containerfile are saved annotations in OCI Images.
+These labels will not be added as labels to the image.
+This options is not supported for --format=docker.
+(Default is `false`).

 **--layers** *bool-value*

 Cache intermediate images during the build process (Default is `false`).